Detecting changes in the mean of spatial random fields on a regular grid: Summary

 \section{Summary}

 We have introduced two tests for arbitrary changes in location for random fields, the GMD test extension of the method of \mycite{schmidt2024detecting} for two-dimensional data, and the Var test as an extension of the classical ANOVA.
 The tests assume independent observations and the existence of $2 + \varepsilon$ (GMD test) resp. $4 + \varepsilon$ (Var test) central moments.
-We have shown the convergence of the test statistic of the Var test to a normal distribution, and its consistency against all Lebesgue-measurable change regions.
+We have shown the convergence of the test statistic of the Var test to a normal distribution, and its consistency against change regions with positive Lebesgue-measure.
 For the GMD test, both these properties can be deduced from the proofs in \mycite{schmidt2024detecting}.
-In a simulation study, we have demonstrated that both tests can also successfully be applied to correlated data after de-correlation.
+In a simulation study, we have demonstrated that both tests can be successfully applied to correlated data after {whitening}.
 In an application to satellite images, we showed that the Var test can reliably detect regions affected by deforestation.